jaspector

 Ducktown City Hall hours are Mon-Fri 8:00 AM to 2:00 PM per MTAS; city hall phone is (423) 496-3546

-Typical inspection sequence: Final inspection is required before certificate of occupancy; the code says the building inspector should inspect within ten working days after notification that the building is ready for occupancy or use
+Typical sequence: Final inspection is required before certificate of occupancy; the code says the building inspector should inspect within ten working days after notification that the building is ready for occupancy or use

 Not clearly published

-Do I need a building permit in Ducktown, TN?
+01 Do I need a building permit in Ducktown, TN?

 Ducktown code requires a permit for construction, enlargement, alteration, repair, demolition, change of occupancy, and certain appurtenances when the work exceeds $1,000.
 A permit is still required for work under $1,000, but no fee is charged.

-How much does a building permit cost in Ducktown, TN?
+02 How much does a building permit cost in Ducktown, TN?

+Building permit fees in Ducktown, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No fee for work under $1,000, though a permit is still required.
 Fees are calculated as: The code says permit fees are set by the Board of Mayor and Commissioners and listed in the city fee schedule; the public code text does not show the actual schedule amount.
 Plan check fee: Not clearly published.

-How do I apply for a building permit in Ducktown, TN?
+03 How do I apply for a building permit in Ducktown, TN?

-1. Confirm the property is inside Ducktown city limits.
+To apply for a building permit in Ducktown, TN, follow these steps: 1.
+Confirm the property is inside Ducktown city limits.
 2. For residential work, apply through the state residential permit system because Ducktown is on the state city list.
 3. For city permit handling, go to Ducktown City Hall or contact the city clerk/building official.
 4. Submit the project details, drawings, and any required supporting documents to the city.
 5. Pay the permit fee if the project value is above the city code threshold, then wait for issuance and inspection coordination.

-How long does it take to get a building permit in Ducktown, TN?
+04 How long does it take to get a building permit in Ducktown, TN?

-What work is exempt from building permits in Ducktown, TN?
+05 What work is exempt from building permits in Ducktown, TN?

-How do I schedule a building inspection in Ducktown, TN?
+06 How do I schedule a building inspection in Ducktown, TN?

-Inspections can be scheduled via: By notification to the building inspector / official; public online scheduling portal not identified.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ducktown, TN via: By notification to the building inspector / official; public online scheduling portal not identified.

-Other cities in Polk County
+Other jurisdictions in Polk County.

-View all Polk County jurisdictions →
+All Polk County jurisdictions →